TheJumpCloud/jumpcloud-slack-app/Azure/README.md

 ![Parameters](./images/slackAppRequestUrl.png)

 Before saving, check the "Escape channels, users, and links sent to your app" box.
 Click "Save".
+This will allow you to use slack `@username` within the JumpCloud App for Slack command syntax.

 ![Escape channels, users and links](./images/slackEscape.png)